 The Smart Plan for Small Business

 The Smart Plan for Small Business is meant for businesses that are new to group benefits with 3 or more employees (including you and your family).
 The Smart Plan for Small Business includes quality benefits that cover the most common needs of employees – the things they need, and the things they want.
-The core plan includes basics as well as more sought-after benefits such as virtual healthcare (through Akira) and short-term counselling.
+The core plan includes basics as well as more sought-after benefits such as virtual healthcare (through TELUS Health Virtual Care) and short-term counselling.
 The best part is that it’s flexible and configurable.
 You can opt-out of benefits that your employees don’t need, or upgrade to new levels of coverage.

 The Smart Plan for Small Business is straightforward.
 No “insurance talk” – just plain language so you can easily see what you’re signing up for.
 It’s also competitively priced, with quality benefits.
 Whichever way you look at it, it’s a great starter package for businesses looking to implement an employee benefits plan at affordable prices.